gustofied/P2Engine/p2engine/README.md

 #### Ledger Operations

-P2Engine includes a full financial ledger system powered by Canton/Daml:
+And yes P2Engine is extended with a full ledger, it uses Canton Network, and DAML as the smart contracting language..

 ##### Initialize Wallets